babel/broccoli-babel-transpiler/README.md

 ## About source map

-Currently this plugin only support inline source map, if you need separate source map feature, welcome to submit a pull request.
+Currently this plugin only supports inline source map.
+If you need separate source map feature, you're welcome to submit a pull request.

 ## Advanced usage